Lahphim/go-crawler-challenge/README.md

 ````

 #### Background Tasks
-Using [tasks](https://beego.me/docs/module/toolbox.md#tasks) which is providing in the BeeGo's [toolbox](https://beego.me/docs/module/toolbox.md) module.
+Using [tasks](https://beego.me/docs/module/toolbox.md#tasks) which is provided in the BeeGo's [toolbox](https://beego.me/docs/module/toolbox.md) module.
 The mechanism of this module is very similarly to cron jobs 🍀.
 So we can create a task and assign the schedule of time to the task, then we can do whatever after the task is triggered by the time we set.